How to measure Innovation? Innovation Metrics for Companies

 - Innovation time per employee: How many resources can your employees devote to innovation activities?
 What potential does this create for innovations?

-- Idea quota: What is the number of ideas submitted per employee?
+- Idea quota: What is the number of new ideas submitted per employee?

 - Innovation climate: What is the attitude of your employees regarding innovation?
 What potential for improvement do your employees discover with regard to your company’s innovation capability?